June 3rd, 2026

 Anne O'Brien, from England, adds at the back, a list of historic sites relating to Joan.
 She explains what drew her to write about Joan, THE SHADOW QUEEN, a figure of much speculation, among the several historical works she has penned.
 Her book is thoroughly researched and the medieval lifestyle is well described.
 Lovers of historical romance will find characters springing to life on the pages.

-Learn more about The Shadow Queen
+Learn more about THE SHADOW QUEEN

 SUMMARY

-A tale of treachery, power-hungry families and legal subterfuges, in which Joan, a woman of considerable charm and beauty, played a central role at the heart of the Plantagenet Court.
+and beauty, played a central role at the heart of the

 Her reputation is one of beauty, scandal and rumour.